-#2 Chores teach kids service to others.
+#2 Kids need chores to value service to others.

-When kids learn how to help others whether as part of a family, as a friend or as part of a community they begin to realize that the world is bigger than just themselves.
+When kids learn how to help others whether as part of a family, as a friend, or as part of a community they begin to realize that the world is bigger than just themselves.

 Because more layering comes in, it adds that work ethic goes beyond just personal gain as happens with being responsible for your own stuff, like above.

-Kids learn there is satisfaction doing for others.
+Kids learn there is satisfaction in doing for others.
 They become more grateful and less entitled.
 They begin to recognize others in need of help.